lthp/2019_SingleCell/README.md

 Run the flatter diamond shape model on all the 3 samples of the real-world data via
                  python gan_autoencoder/autoencoder_gan_reconstructionloss_bottleneck.py

-2) Run the vanilla gan model on all the 3 sample of the real world data via python vanilla_gan/gan_batches_optimized.py
+2) Vanilla GAN: Run the vanilla gan model on all the 3 sample of the real world data via python vanilla_gan/gan_batches_optimized.py

 3) Residual GANs: